ferrilab/bitvec/README.md

   the future as I learn how to better manage this library, but for now this limitation stands.

-- `BitVec<E: Endian, T: Bits>` – the actual bit-vector structure type.
+- `BitVec<C: Cursor, T: Bits>` – the actual bit-vector structure type.
 It is generic over a cursor type (`E`) and storage type (`T`).

-- `Endian` – an open trait that defines an ordering schema for `BitVec` to use.
+- `Cursor` – an open trait that defines an ordering schema for `BitVec` to use.
   Little and big endian orderings are provided by default.
-If you wish to implement other ordering types, the `Endian` trait requires one function:
+If you wish to implement other ordering types, the `Cursor` trait requires one function:

   - `fn curr<T: Bits>(index: u8) -> u8` takes a semantic index and computes a
     bit offset into the primitive `T` for it.